-1,789 62% beneficiaries completed of learners were young women
+1,789 beneficiaries completed work readiness program 62% of learners were young women

 EOH tracked the effectiveness of the program and its alignment with DJA objectives under two overarching objectives: beneficiary confidence; and expectations for the future.
-Electronic learner surveys and interviews with a sample of beneficiaries were the primary data collection tools used to collect this data.274
+Electronic learner surveys and interviews with a sample of beneficiaries were the primary data collection tools used to collect this data.273

 At the end of 2015, 1,789 beneficiaries had completed work readiness program that was supported by DJA.
 Of the learners that completed the program, 62% were female.
-According to EOH's internal monitoring systems, this week-long training, included as part of the year-long EOH Youth Job Creation Initiative, was found to contribute to increases in the confidence and resilience of beneficiaries.275
+According to EOH's internal monitoring systems, this week-long training, included as part of the year-long EOH Youth Job Creation Initiative, was found to contribute to increases in the confidence and resilience of beneficiaries.274